furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/getting_started/furiosa_mlperf.rst

             A directory to cache LLM engine artifacts in

     <LOG_DIR>
-            A directory to store MLPerf logs
+            A directory to store MLPerf™ logs

-``<ARTIFACT_PATH>`` is the path to the model artifacts, and ``<LOG_DIR>`` is the directory to store the MLPerf logs.
+``<ARTIFACT_PATH>`` is the path to the model artifacts, and ``<LOG_DIR>`` is the directory to store the MLPerf™ logs.
-Once mlperf command is executed, it will generate the logs into a specified directory.
+Once the ``furiosa-mlperf`` command is executed, it will generate the logs into the specified directory.
 You can check the logs to see the results of the benchmark.

 .. tip::

-  The subcommand of furiosa-mlperf provides various options.
-So, you can use the ``--help`` option to see the detailed options.
+  Each subcommand of furiosa-mlperf provides various options.
+  You can use the ``--help`` option to see the detailed options.

   .. code-block:: sh

     furiosa-mlperf bert-offline --help

-For example, you will be able to see the MLPerf results summary once you run the GPT-J 6B offline scenario.
+For example, you will be able to see the MLPerf™ results summary once you run the GPT-J 6B offline scenario.

 .. code-block:: sh